shreeshamahishi/InferneonML/APIDetails.md

 - The first row of the file represents the header information.
 Each comma-delimited field in this header is considered to denote the name of the feature.
-    -The data can contain missing information.
+- The data can contain missing information.
 This can either show up in the file as empty strings (or whitespaces) or can be represented by a question mark ( ? ).

 - The data can contain commas; however in such cases, that data item must be enclosed in double-quotes.